JuliaToiviainen/Resume/README.md

-# Computer Science student at Westminster college
-Here you can access my current resume :blush:
+# Here you can access my current resume :blush: